johnpangalos/blog.pangalos.dev/src/lib/blog/the-winds-of-2025.md

 > Bran awoke to the sound of his helpful giant Hodor smashing the ground with
 > his great fists in search of worms to eat for breakfast.
 The cave light was
 > dim and Bran could not say what time of day it was, he could also not say how
 > long he had lived in the cave.
-Bran broken his fast on regurgitated worms Hodor
+Bran broke his fast on regurgitated worms Hodor
 > spat into his mouth.
-The swamp girl abstained from the eating worms, but after
+The swamp girl abstained from eating worms, but after
 > a few more days she would surely change her mind.
 >
 > Just then the old man, who also <Tooltip><span slot="main">can't walk</span><span slot="hover">Did I forget to mention that?</span></Tooltip>
 > and also is stuck in a <Tooltip><span slot="main">tree</span><span slot="hover">Forgot to mention that too... whoops!</span></Tooltip>,
-> yelled "I've defacated myself, Worm Muncher come clean me up!
+> yelled "I've defacated myself, Worm Muncher come clean me up!"

 ## that's.all.folks